- Jan 21, 2023

 How an Unhappy Marriage Affects Your Mental Health

 Marriage can bring immense joy to one’s life.
 Having a loving and trusting relationship can be one of the best things in life.
-However, marriage is not always free from life’s difficulties and challenges.
-The sad part is that these problems can cause significant strain on the marriage and lead to depression and anxiety.
+However, it is not always free from life’s difficulties and challenges.
+The sad part is that an unhappy marriage can cause significant strain on the marriage and lead to depression and anxiety.
 Many of these couples turn to marriage counseling to help them figure out what is wrong with their union.

 While marriage is generally associated with positive effects on well-being, troubled relationships can have a significant negative impact on a couple’s physical and mental health.
 Unhappy relationships do not benefit from the positive health effects that a healthy marriage would provide.
 Constant arguments and conflicts can cause harmful responses in the body that worsen the health of couples.